edgexfoundry/device-onvif-camera/doc/auto-discovery.md

     # The target ethernet interface for multicast discovering
     APPCUSTOM_DISCOVERYETHERNETINTERFACE: "eth0"
-    # The Secret Path of the default credentials to use for devices
+    # The Secret Name of the default credentials to use for devices
-    APPCUSTOM_DEFAULTSECRETPATH: "credentials001"
+    APPCUSTOM_DEFAULTSECRETNAME: "credentials001"
     # Select which discovery mechanism(s) to use
     APPCUSTOM_DISCOVERYMODE: "both" # netscan, multicast, or both
     # List of IPv4 subnets to perform netscan discovery on, in CIDR format (X.X.X.X/Y)